Do I need life insurance?

-This is our common question to ourselves every time we think about our love ones.
+This is a common question we ask ourselves when we think about our loved ones.

-With the unpredictable nature of life, no one knows when emergencies strike.
-As such, life and health insurance is essential, and here are reasons why.
+With the unpredictable nature of life, no one knows when an emergency may arises.
+As such, life and health insurance are essential, and here are the reasons why.

-You may think of health insurance as something you need to visit your doctor every once in a while or a benefit to claim at your new job.
+You may think of health insurance as a visit to your doctor every once in a while or a benefit to claim at your new job.

 It's not a tool you use every day.

 But, you never know when the day will come that you will need it.